faraazbrcm/spytest/docs/data_driven_testing.md

 ## 3.1.2 Message

-Messages are python classes containing attributes which map are mapped to YANG Leaf/Leaf-list.
+Messages are python classes containing attributes which are mapped to YANG Leaf/Leaf-list.
 Along with attributes the messages also contain below Action methods
 - Configure - This method will allow the configuration of a full message or a specific attribute in a message.
 - UnConfigure - This method will allow the deconfiguration of a full message or a specific attribute in a message.